-It’s not cool for your cat to turn the potted plants or your favorite slippers into their toilet, so setting up a litter box and making sure your cat knows where to do their business should be the first step in cat ownership.
-Fortunately, most cats know the drill.
-“There’s not a lot of training required,” says Dr. Jessica Bell, DVM and professor at Washington State University School of Veterinary Medicine.
-“Cats know what to do.”
+Potty training for cats is pretty important (okay, that’s an understatement), so setting up a litter box and making sure your cat knows where to do their business should be the first step in cat parenthood.
+Fortunately, potty training cats is pretty simple.
+“There’s not a lot of training required,” says Washington State University School of Veterinary Medicine professor Dr. Jessica Bell.

 For kittens, she suggests starting with a smaller, shallow box that’s easier for kittens to climb into, then begin increasing the size as they grow.
 “Adult cats don’t like small, cramped litter boxes,” she says.
 “The bigger the cat, the bigger the box.”
-Some cats like covered boxes, others prefer open boxes.
+Some cats like covered boxes, while others prefer open boxes.
 You may have to try a few different options to see which one calls to your cat when they experience the call of nature.

 You like your privacy when you pee and your cat does, too.
 Choose a quiet spot like the laundry room or bathroom for the litter box.
 This gives your cat a chance to relax without distractions like dogs running down the hall or roommates watching TikToks at full volume.
-Privacy is good but don’t banish your cat to the basement to access the litter box.
-Bell notes that cats don’t want to expend too much energy trekking to the bathroom.
+Privacy is good, but don’t banish your cat to the basement to access the litter box.
+Dr. Bell notes that cats don’t want to expend too much energy trekking to the bathroom.
 The more hassle required to reach the box, the higher the likelihood your cat will find a “better” spot to go.

-5. Keep it Clean
+3. Keep it clean.

 Your cat does their part by doing their business in a box; it’s your job to keep it clean.
 Dr. Bell warns that cats will avoid dirty litter boxes and find other places to go to the bathroom.
 If you’d rather your kitty didn’t make unexpected deposits behind the couch because you failed to scoop their litter box, scoop it at least once a day and empty, scrub, and refill the entire litter box once a week.

 Experimenting with the size of the litter box and the type of litter might be all it takes to get your cat back into the box, according to Dr. Bell.
 If that doesn’t work, make an appointment with your vet to rule out medical issues.
 Conditions like cat UTIs (urinary tract infections) or bladder stones can make your cat associate pain with their litter box, sending them to other spots to relieve themselves.
 Dr. Bell says clearing up the medical issue should stop the accidents.

-Finally, no matter how badly you want to yell, “Noooo!” and snatch up your cat when you catch them going to the bathroom on your new rug, scolding them is not the answer.
+No matter how badly you want to yell, “Noooo!” and snatch up your cat when you catch them going to the bathroom on your new rug, scolding them is not the answer.
 “You want to offer positive reinforcement,” Dr. Bell says.
 “If you scare them [when they have an accident], it’s not going to help them with litter box training — stress can cause even more litter box problems.”